-Landlords must ensure properties EPC rating minimum is E
+Landlords must ensure properties EPC rating reaches C rating.

-As from the 1st April 2018 there will be a requirement for any properties rented out in the private rented sector to normally have a minimum energy performance rating of E on an Energy Performance Certificate (EPC).
-The regulations will come into force for new lets and renewals of tenancies with effect from 1st April 2018 and for all existing tenancies on 1st April 2020.
+As from the 1st April 2018 there is a requirement for any properties rented out in the private rented sector to normally have a minimum energy performance rating of E on an Energy Performance Certificate (EPC).
+The regulations came into force for new lets and renewals of tenancies with effect from 1st April 2018 and for all existing tenancies on 1st April 2020.

 For most landlords this will mean that they will no longer be able to rent out a property with a rating of F or G after April 1st 2018.
 As such landlords with properties in this EPC bracket should begin preparing now for April 1st.
 However, there are several nuances and exceptions, which this guide covers in detail.